Footage-Firm/kafka-php/README.md

 Kafka stores records in a fast, highly-available cluster.
 The records are organized into topics, much like how the data of a relational database is organized using tables.
 The major difference being that a Kafka topic is an append-only commit log ([a good article about logs](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)) instead of a mutable data store.
-Records are sent to Kafka using a `Producer`, and records are read from Kafka using a `Consumer`.
+Records are sent to Kafka using a `Producer` and records are read from Kafka using a `Consumer`.

 Each topic can have one or more partitions.
-Partitioning a topics allow for the concurrent processing of records in that topic.
+Partitioning a topic allow for the concurrent processing of records in that topic.
 Each topic also has a "replication factor" which is the number of copies of the topic that exist.

 Each record in Kafka is assigned an offset.
 Each record in a partition of a topic gets a unique identifier.
 In this image